 The proposed tuition increase for the undergraduate Engineering degree will keep the University of Alberta's tuition affordable and accessible in comparison with other similarly-rated programs.
-With the ETI, the Engineering at Alberta program will be the fifth lowest tuition of the U15 institutions offering an undergraduate engineering program in English (Figure 8), and will remain 25% percent lower in cost than programs ranked14 immediately above (McMaster University)15 and below (Queen's University)16 the University of Alberta.
+With the ETI, the Engineering at Alberta program will continue to remain the third lowest tuition of the U15 institutions offering an undergraduate engineering program in English (Figure 8), and will remain 25% percent lower in cost than programs ranked immediately above (McMaster University) and below (Queen's University) the University of Alberta.

-While tuition for the University of British Columbia would remain approximately 25% lower than the proposed tuition (Figure 8), the cost of living in Vancouver has been estimated to be 24% greater than in Edmonton, 17 with housing prices in Vancouver considered the most unaffordable in North America18.
+While tuition for the University of British Columbia would remain approximately 30% lower than the proposed tuition (Figure 8), the cost of living in Vancouver has been estimated to be 24% greater than in Edmonton, with housing prices in Vancouver considered the most unaffordable in North America